pupil-labs/pupil-docs/getting-started/player-workflow.md

 > {{< figure-img src="/images/pupil-player/pupil-player-callout.jpg" img-class="feature-center" width="100%" >}}

 The Player window is the main control center for `Pupil Player`.
-It displays the recorded video feed from pupil capture file.
+It displays the recorded video feed from a pupil capture file.

 1. **Graphs** - this area contains performance graphs.
 You can monitor `CPU` and `FPS` and pupil algorithm detection confidence.
-These graphs are the same as in the `World` window..
+These graphs are the same as in the `World` window.
-1. **Settings GUI Menu** - This is the main GUI for Pupil Player.
+1. **Settings GUI Menu** - this is the main GUI for Pupil Player.
 You can use this menu primarily to launch plugins and control global settings.
-1. **Plugin GUIs** - Each Plugin spawns its own GUI window.
+1. **Plugin GUIs** - each Plugin spawns its own GUI window.
 You can control settings of each Plugin in the GUI window.
 For details on all plugins see documentation on [Pupil-player]() in the user guide.
-1. **Seek Bar and Trim Marks** - You can drag the playhead (large circle) to scrub through the video or `space` bar to play/pause.
+1. **Seek Bar and Trim Marks** - you can drag the playhead (large circle) to scrub through the video or `space` bar to play/pause.
 You can use the arrow keys to advance one frame at a time.
 Drag the small green circles at the end of the seek bar to set trim marks.
 Trim marks directly inform the section of video/data to export.
 1. **Hot keys** - this area contains clickable buttons for plugins.

 #### Where are Pupil Player exports saved?